pranshurastogi/DePharma-ETHGlobal/README.md

 # DePharma-ETHGlobal
-DePharma ecosystem for providing, scheduling and processing vaccines and drugs.
+DePharma is an ecosystem for providing, scheduling and processing vaccines, drugs and medical devices.

 ![DePharma Logo](./Images/DePharmaLogo.jpeg)